Archie Comics: 1946–1990s

 In the mid-1960s, during the period fans and historians call the Silver Age of Comic Books, Archie switched its superheroes to a new imprint, "Mighty Comics Group," with the MLJ heroes done in the campy humor of the Batman TV show.
 This imprint ended in 1967.

 In the early 1970s, Archie Enterprises Inc. went public.
 Just over 10 years later, Louis Silberkleit's son Michael and John Goldwater's son Richard returned Archie Comic Publications to private ownership.
 Michael Silberkleit served as chairman and co-publisher, while Richard Goldwater served as president and co-publisher.
 Coyne retired in the 1970s as CFO.

 In the 1970s and 1980s, Spire Christian Comics, a line of comic books by Fleming H. Revell, obtained license to feature the Archie characters in several of its titles, including Archie's Sonshine, Archie's Roller Coaster, Archie's Family Album, and Archie's Parables.
 These comics used Archie and his friends to tell stories with strong Christian themes and morals, sometimes incorporating Bible scripture.
 In at least one instance, the regular characters meet a Christ-like figure on the beach, and listen as he gently preaches Christian values.

 Archie launched a short-lived fantasy and horror imprint, Red Circle Comics, in the 1970s.
 The company revived that imprint in the 1980s for its brief line of superhero comics.
-Later in the 1980s, Archie planned to publish superheroes again with the Spectrum Comics imprint, featuring a number of high-profile talents, but it cancelled this attempt before publishing a single issue.
+Later in 1988, in the wake of the rise of the direct market, Archie planned to publish superheroes again with the Spectrum Comics imprint, by editor-in-chief Scott Fulop, featuring a number of high-profile talents, but it cancelled this attempt before publishing a single issue in 1989, citing excessive violent content.

 Having licensed Archie's MLJ Superheroes in 1991, DC Comics launched its imprint Impact Comics with these heroes.

 In 1992, Archie partnered with Sega to create a four-part Sonic the Hedgehog comic book miniseries based on the video game series of the same name.
 This was continued with a full series launch in 1993, which incorporated elements from the 1993 animated series by DiC Entertainment.
 The series ran for over 20 years, becoming the longest-running comic series based on a video game by 2008.